 IPG is committed to its work around environmental, social and governance (ESG) initiatives, and to supporting the communities where our employees live and work.
-It also strongly supports a policy of diversity and inclusion and is the first advertising holding company to release the race and gender composition of our leadership teams.
-In 2021, IPG was named on the Bloomberg Gender Equality Index for the third year in a row and has also been named on the HRC Equality Index for the 13th consecutive year.
-IPG fosters this approach throughout all its agencies across the world, including in the UK, and does not tolerate discrimination of any kind.
+It also strongly supports a policy of diversity and inclusion and was the first advertising holding company to release the race and gender composition of its US leadership teams.
+In 2023, IPG was again named on the Bloomberg Gender Equality Index.
+IPG has also been named on the Human Rights Campaign Foundation's Equality Index for 14 consecutive years.
+In 2023 IPG was recognised on "Best Places to Work for Disability Inclusion" by the Disability Equality Index.
+IPG fosters its approach to diversity and inclusion throughout all its agencies in the UK and across the World and does not tolerate discrimination of any kind.

-IPG itself makes regular charitable contributions to organisations that align with our values and encourages our agencies to do likewise.
+IPG itself makes regular charitable contributions to organisations that align with our values and encourages our agencies to do likewise and our principals on donations are set out in the IPG Global Contributions Strategy and Policy.

-IPG is on the Dow Jones Sustainability Index in North America.
-Since 2015, IPG has published sustainability reports utilising the GRI framework and was the first U.S.-based holding company to do so.
-IPG was the first company in its sector globally to report using the Sustainability Accounting Standards Board framework.
-IPG also responds to CDP and publishes an annual communication on progress for the United Nations Global Compact referred to above.
+IPG has been listed on the Dow Jones Sustainability Index in North America for four years and is included in the FTSE4Good Index.
+Since 2015, IPG has published sustainability reports utilising the GRI framework and was the first US-based holding company to do so.
+IPG was also the first in its sector globally to report using the Sustainability Accounting Standards Board framework in 2020 and the first US-based advertising holding company to disclose in accordance with the Task Force for Climate-related Financial Disclosures.

+IPG also responds to the Carbon Disclosure Project and the Corporate Sustainability Assessment and publishes an annual communication on progress for the United Nations Global Compact referred to above.
 IPG maps its work to the United Nations Sustainable Development Goals, and has adopted SDG 6, access to water and sanitation.
-Finally, IPG has set three major climate goals: setting a science-based target, working toward net zero by 2040, and achieving one hundred percent renewable electricity by 2030.
+IPG has set three major climate goals with a science-based target, working toward net zero by 2040, and achieving one hundred percent renewable electricity by 2030.